mwgray/code-samples/Debugging/Logging/README.md

 * __Break behavior__ can be configured.
 You can choose to break on a log statement, continue, or ignore all future logs of this type.
 This is helpful in case there is a breaking log that you wish to stop seeing/breaking, like if an art resource is missing.
 * __Scripting__ - All logging subscriptions commands are exposed to the scripting TODO: LINK system, which allows for per-user configuration at runtime.

 A note on macro programming...
 You may have notices that ConsoleLogger and ScreenReporter have some heavy macro programming.
-While ugly and generally hard to follow, it's highly important to use for the logging systems:
+While the setup code isn't the easiest to read, it's highly important to use for the logging systems:

 * __Global access__: throwing this in the pre-compiled header gives access to logging at all times
 * __Reduce bookkeeping__: using macros allows use of `__FILE__`, `__LINE__`, `__FUNCTION__` (TODO: cleanup) macros, which lets the system embed that information at the call, removing the need for the caller to do so.